ryisenberg/protocols/media.md

 |           700 ml | Instant Ocean [1]      |
 | to 1000 ml total | with dI H<sub>2</sub>O |

-[1] Dispense from an “E” tripour into a laboratory graduated cylinder or beaker.
-Ensure that media glassware does not touch squid “E” areas or Instant Ocean source barrels.
+[1] Instant Ocean at 35 ppt.
+Dispense from an "E" tripour into a laboratory graduated cylinder or beaker.
+Ensure that media glassware does not touch squid "E" areas or Instant Ocean source barrels.

 ### LB